 - A forum for the exchange of ideas relevant to the community

-In 1998, Adelphia, the City and the Charlottesville-Albemarle Technical Education Center (CATEC) reached an agreement to house the access facilities at CATEC, in exchange for educational use of all production equipment by the school and its multimedia production students.
-As a result, all three stations made the move to CATEC in the spring of 1999 and enjoyed a fifteen-year partnership.
+In 1998, Adelphia, the City and the Charlottesville-Albemarle Technical Education Center (CATEC) reached an agreement to house the access facilities at CATEC, in exchange for educational use of all video production equipment by the school and its multimedia production students.
+As a result, all three channels made the move to CATEC in the spring of 1999 and enjoyed a fifteen-year partnership.

 In 2019, the CPA-TV production studio moved into the Charlottesville Community Media Center, inside York Place on the Downtown Mall.
 The center provides full-service production facilities, training classes, and field video equipment for community use.
+David Dillehunt serves the duties of PEG-TV Station Manager and oversees the daily operations.

 The Charlottesville Community Media Center offers annual memberships to citizens and organizations, providing full access to these production facilities as well as airtime on CPA-TV.
 Multimedia training is offered by City staff and online training modules are provided by skilled professionals.